pfsense/docs/source/releases/2-5-0-new-features-and-changes.rst

   * Reworked how reauthentication and rekey behavior functions, giving more control to the user compared to previous options `#9983 <https://redmine.pfsense.org/issues/9983>`__
 * Reformatted ``status_ipsec.php`` to include more available information (rekey timer, encryption key size, IKE SPIs, ports) `#9979 <https://redmine.pfsense.org/issues/9979>`__
 * Added support for PKCS#11 authentication (e.g. hardware tokens such as Yubikey) for IPsec `#9878 <https://redmine.pfsense.org/issues/9878>`__
+* Fixed disabling an IPsec P1 entry with a VTI P2 when an interface assignment does not exist `#10190 <https://redmine.pfsense.org/issues/10190>`__

 Logging
 -------